maplibre/maplibre-native-qt/docs/Building.md

 Additionally both Intel and ARM versions are supported and included.
 OS deployment target version is set to 12.0 for Qt 6 and 10.13 for Qt 5.

+#### Building with Metal support

+Metal is the required graphics backend for macOS as OpenGL is not supported on Apple platforms.
+To build with Metal support, use the `-DMLN_WITH_METAL=ON` CMake option.

 To replicate run:

 ```shell